How to tell family not to buy any more gifts for your kids

 Holidays always bring out the best and worst in people it seems.
 We all have an idea of what a perfect holiday event or tradition looks like and we want to make that happen as smoothly as possible.
 However, not everyone’s ideas look the same and this can lead to tension.

 My husband for example loves Christmas morning to look like a toy store explosion.
 He doesn’t care about what the toys are as long as it looks like mayhem!
-He would rather spend $100 at the dollar store buying junk that falls apart then spend $100 on a quality toy that will last.
+He would rather spend $100 at the dollar store buying junk that falls apart than spend $100 on a single nice thing that will last.